SYNQ-Technologies/public-docs/docs/radio/settings.md

 - __API Version__: The API version to use when communicating with the service.
 - __Language__: The ISO-639-1 language of the input audio.
 For example, `en`.
 - __STT Model__: ID of the speech-to-text model to use.
 For example, `whisper-large-v3`.
-- __STT Prompt__: Additional instruction to provide the the speech-to-text model.
+- __STT Prompt__: Additional instruction to provide to the speech-to-text model.
+Write the prompt in the same language as the configured __Language__.
+A prompt written in a different language can cause the model to transcribe in that language instead.
 - __TTS Model__: ID of the text-to-speech model to use.
 For example, `canopylabs/orpheus-v1-english`.
 - __Voice__: The voice to use when generating the audio.
 For example, `troy`.
 - __Speed__: The speed of the generated audio.